-Instead of strawberries, feel free to use blueberries, raspberries, a mix of berries, mango, peaches, orange, etc.
+This Oatmeal Smoothie is very versatile!
+Instead of strawberries, feel free to use blueberries, raspberries, a mix of berries, mango or peaches.

-This strawberry banana oatmeal smoothie is super easy to make and it comes together in about 5 minutes start-to-finish, making it a great healthy breakfast to make when you’re pressed for time.
+This strawberry banana oatmeal smoothie is a super easy oatmeal smoothie recipe to pull together in about 5 minutes start-to-finish.

 - Blend oats so it resembles oat flour.
 (If you have a high powered blender, you don’t need to do this step first, just add the oats in with the other ingredients and blend)